mnelson4/printmyblog/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Print your entire blog in one click!
+Create a paper/PDF copy of your entire blog in one click!

 == Description ==

-Print your entire blog in one click!
+Create a paper/PDF copy of your entire blog in one click!
+A paper copy will be readable in 100 years- long after your website is taken down and your digital backups.
-Don't print your blog posts manually one-by-one.
-Don't print unnecessary stuff like your sidebar widgets or footer.
+"Print My Blog" makes this really easy: no need to print your blog posts one-by-one, or print unnecessary stuff like your sidebar widgets or footer.
+One click printing of your entire blog's contents in a format optimized for print.
 Plugin alternative to [blog2print](https://www.blog2print.com), except you can print with your own printer or even your browser's print-to-pdf feature.

 No upsells, no premium version.
 Entirely supported by donations.